crumbs1505/ethernaut-journey/README.md

 # 🕵️‍♂️ Ethernaut Solutions

 My journey through the [OpenZeppelin Ethernaut](https://ethernaut.openzeppelin.com/) wargame using **Foundry**.
 This repo documents the scripts and strategies used to identify and exploit smart contract vulnerabilities.
+All the solutions have comments explaining my approach !

 ## 🛠 Tech Stack
 - **Framework:** Foundry (Forge, Cast)